dtch1997/ember-inspect/examples/test_time_sae_steering/README.md

 - SAE feature steering interferes with general instruction following.
 - SAE feature steering interferes with the specific prompt template used.

-It may also be important to optimize the controller hyperparameters.
+Future work

+- Try optimizing the controller hyperparameters
+- Try a different task